gecata17/IssueTracker/README.md

-# IssueTracker login and signup developed for university project
+# IssueTracker login and sign-up developed for university project